gymrek-lab/gymreklab.github.io/doc/WDL.rst

 * When running jobs, if you want to run them all on the cluster, make sure under backend that :code:`default = "SLURM"`.
 If you only have a small number of jobs and you'd rather run them on your local node for debugging purposes or because the Expanse queue is backed up right now, instead change that to :code:`default = "Local"`

+Note that this is configured to put cromwell's execution directory in the subfolder :code:`cromwell-executions` of wherever you launch Cromwell from.

 If you want to understand the config file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~